nireno/reasonably-typed/README.md

 # reasonably-typed

-Experimenting with some ReasonML type definitions for nodejs packages I use.
+Experimenting with some bucklescript bindings for nodejs packages I use.

 # Get started